peter-gergely-horvath/dyna4jdbc/README.md

 # dyna4jdbc

+Note: both development and documentation is in progress!

 ## Introduction

 dyna4jdbc is a JDBC driver implementation written in the Java programming language.
 It enables the user to execute dynamic JVM languages or console-oriented external programs through the JDBC API, captures the output generated and parses it to a standard JDBC ResultSet, which the caller application can process further.